Wanna-be-Coder/Car-Report/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### To run the client in dev mode cd into the client and use `npm start`
+### To run the client in dev mode cd into the client and use `npm start` or just run `npm run client`

 Runs the client in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000] to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.